rdgrainger/ROCO_224/ManipulatorDesignProject/Arduino_Code.md

 ```

-At the ottom of the last function we see a function call named set direction.
+At the bottom of the last function we see a function call named set direction.
 Which is a simple
-funtion as it says it will add or subtract a value from the steps interger by doing this it reverses
+funtion as it says it will add or subtract a value from the steps integer by doing this it reverses
-the sequence of how the switch statement in how the last function selects which case to use.
+the sequence of how the switch statement in how the last function selects which cases to use.

 So if Direction = 1 the cases run from top to bottom.
 If direction = 0 the case are selected in a order from bottom
 ascending to the top.

 Whenever the function ascends to exceed 7 or decends below 0 this will revert it back to the start of its
-loop respecting of which direction the motor is rotating.
+loop respectivly of which direction the motor is rotating.

 ```c